 There are many elements to keep track of in a project, and many that can go wrong along the way.
 Starting a new project is in the backbone of companies that work project-oriented, but even in large projects with extensive budgets, experienced project participants and a long time horizon, we often see that details can be missed.

 To complete a successful project, there are some basic steps you should go through.
-In this guide, we go through the steps - and guide you, among other things. around offers, pricing and communication plan.
+In this guide, we go through steps like offers, pricing and communication plan.

 Meet prepared for the project

-We can not guarantee that this guide will help you avoid all bumps in the road on the project.
+We can not guarantee that this guide will help you avoid all the bumps in the road.
 But by preparing yourself as well as possible for the project, you stand strong.

-Read carefully through all 9 steps - then you will facilitate a successful project, and be sure that you do not forget anything.
+You may know some of the tips from before, and others will be brand new.
+Read carefully through all 9 steps - then you will facilitate a successful project, and be sure you don't forget anything.

 Have you not tried Moment yet?